Continuing Researcher Support Program

 - Students and faculty conduct research, receiving periodic check-ins and workshop training from CAS Student Engagement Coordinator.

-- Upon completion of project, students submit a written report and create and present a research poster at either the CAS Career Fair & Student Showcase in October or the Ag & Natural Resources Day in the spring.
+- Upon completion of project, students submit a written report and create and present a research poster at either the CAS Career Fair & Student Showcase in October or the Spring Poster Symposium in May.
 Students may be invited to present their poster at an ARF meeting.